rob-myers/rob-myers.github.io/articles/tech2.md

 - Collision detection will be handled at a higher level (navigation).
 - Force-based motion will be replaced by the Web Animations API.

-The rest of this article explains our approach to Game AI and provides detail concerning Navigation and Raycasting.
+The rest of this article provides detail concerning Navigation and Raycasting.

-### Navigation (Static)
+### Static Navigation

 To move an NPC from A to B, we need a respective path.
 This might be a straight line e.g. when an item is directly within grasp.